 The patient remained on heparin intravenously because of the blood clot.
 Later that night my friend observed her mother was sleeping more, and her right side was weak.
 She notified the doctors and the nurses and they sent the patient down for a CAT scan of the head.
 The patient now has a subdural bleed, and the patient was transferred to the neuro-intensive care unit.

-This is when the doctors brought back up diagnoses of the pancreas cancer.
+This is when the doctors brought back up diagnoses of pancreas cancer.
 My friend’s mother continues to progress, and her speech patterns became more clear.

 The doctors told my friend that she was too weak to go to rehab and they should consider palliative care.
-My friend told the doctor that she would get medical power of attorney.
+My friend told the doctor that she would get a medical power of attorney.
 The patient went to rehab without knowing her diagnosis of pancreas metastatic cancer.

-I have worked with physicians in all specialties form over 30 years.
+I have worked with physicians in all specialties for over 30 years.
 Sometimes they get so involved in the “physical” aspects of medicine, they forget about the “emotional” part of healing.
 What do you think?
 Should patients ALWAYS be told immediately of their diagnosis?
 Do patients have the right to know their diagnosis?

-3/30/18The patient was discharged from the hospital without knowing her diagnosis.
+The patient was discharged from the hospital without knowing her diagnosis.
 She was admitted to a rehab center where she quickly deteriorated.
 After 7 days she died peacefully in her bed at the rehab center.
 She was never told her diagnosis, however, after talking to her daughter, we think she knew something was wrong.